 New Reflexions follows all the required protocols for reporting children missing from care and works closely with Social Care and the Police to locate children quickly and return them to our care homes.
-We work in a bespoke way with all our children and complete a home visit if a day student was not attending school to check welfare, if there has been no contact on the day with the parent or carer (for example, we would not complete a home visit if we had been informed the student would not be attending due to illness).
+We work in a bespoke way with all our children and complete a home visit if a day student was not attending school to check welfare.

 We refer to and use Statutory Guidance on Children missing education to ensure we comply with our duties regarding children missing education.
-This includes notifying the Local Authority in line with the Shropshire Council Children missing education process when removing a child from the school roll at standard and non-standard transition points.
+This includes notifying the Local Authority in line with the Children missing from education - Staffordshire County Council process when removing a child from the school roll at standard and non-standard transition points.